Kirby's Dream Course

 Kirby's Dream Course is a mini-golf game, starring everyone's favorite pink windbag as the ball.

-Kirby Bowl has a debug menu which is only present in Japanese copies of the game.
+Present only in the Japanese version.
 The patch below will allow you to access it by pausing the game and pressing X.

 File: kirbybowl.rar (tiny) (info)